AdagamovNikita/ADA.BI/README.md

 # ADA.BI | System Architecture Portfolio

 This repository contains the technical documentation, architectural design, and API contracts for **ADA.BI**.
 I built this pet project to showcase my skills as a System Analyst.
-If you are a hiring manager or an engineering lead, this repository demonstrates how I approach business problems, design system architectures, and write clear specifications for developers.
+If you are a hiring manager, this repository demonstrates how I approach business problems, design system architectures, and write clear specifications for developers.

 You can view the full business context, user requirements, and UI designs in my main portfolio hub:
 **[View the Full ADA.BI Case Study on Notion](https://grand-bathroom-927.notion.site/ADA-BI-34e059ef362d80b1aa70c48c449b965e)**